Understanding and Preventing Data Leaks

 netvm, which is normally assumed to be untrusted and has unrestricted access to the network.
 In this case, the attacker might move data from

 netvm via a covert channel, such as the CPU cache.
-Such covert channels through the CPU cache have been described and even implemented in some “lab environments” and might allow for bandwidths of even a few tens of bits/sec.
-It is unclear whether such channels could be implemented in a real world system, where multiple VMs execute at the same time, each running tens or hundreds of processes, all using the same cache memory, but it is worth keeping in mind.
-Of course, this would require special malware written specifically to attack Qubes OS, and perhaps even a specific Qubes OS version and perhaps a specific Qubes OS configuration.
+Such covert channels have been described and even implemented in some “lab environments” and might allow for bandwidths of even a few tens of bits/sec.
+It is unclear whether such channels could be implemented in a real world system, where multiple VMs are running at the same time, each handling tens or hundreds of processes, all using the same cache memory, but it is worth keeping in mind.
+Of course, this would require special malware written specifically to attack Qubes OS, and perhaps even a specific Qubes OS version and/or configuration.
 Nevertheless, it might be possible.

 Note that physically air-gapped machines are not necessarily immune to this problem.
 Covert channels can potentially take many forms (e.g., sneakernet thumb drive, bluetooth, or even microphone and speakers).